JUDSYS/v1Spec/judsys-spec.md

 Each name is a one line Unicode string.

-All name entries each **MUST** be at most 5 KiB long.
+Each name entry **SHOULD** be at most 5 KiB long.

 All apps **MUST** support such long names.
-They MAY, however, show only the beginning of the name by default and have a simple way to show the full name.
+They **MAY**, however, show only the beginning of the name by default and have a simple way to show the full name.
 Example: a tooltip or a button close to the name.

-There **MUST** be at least one name in the `INT/name` attribute.
+There **MUST** be at least one name in the `INT/names` attribute.

 Any prefixes, suffixes, infixes, honorifics and similar things attached to the name **MUST** be verified.
 Example: a person may never use the prefix "Dr." if they have no valid doctorates degree.